PlatONnetwork/docs/docs/PlatON经济方案.md

 1. Deduct node own pledge

-   A certain percentage or fixed amount of Energon is deducted from the node's own pledge (**locked own pledge**) as a penalty.
+   A certain percentage or fixed amount of LAT is deducted from the node's own pledge (**locked own pledge**) as a penalty.
 After the deduction, if the node's remaining own pledge (including the locked and unlocked pledges in the hesitation period) does not meet the pledge threshold of the alternative validator candidate, the alternative validator candidate will immediately lose the qualification to participate in the validator and the system Automatically revoke its pledge.
 The deduction rules are as follows:

-   - Deduction of the node's own pledge deposit will only deduct the node's own pledge Energon which has been locked in the current epoch.
-Unlocked pledge Energon during the hesitation period will not participate in the deduction.
+   - Deduction of the node's own pledge deposit will only deduct the node's own pledge LAT which has been locked in the current epoch.
+Unlocked pledge LAT during the hesitation period will not participate in the deduction.

-   - If a node pledges both the account balance and the locked balance of Energon, it will preferentially deduct the Energon pledged using the account balance, and then deduct the Energon of the locked balance pledge.
+   - If a node pledges both the account balance and the locked balance of LAT, it will preferentially deduct the LAT pledged using the account balance, and then deduct the LAT of the locked balance pledge.

-   - When deducting the Energon pledged from the account lock balance, the remaining unlocked amount of the account in the lock contract and the participating pledge amount are deducted correspondingly.
+   - When deducting the LAT pledged from the account lock balance, the remaining unlocked amount of the account in the lock contract and the participating pledge amount are deducted correspondingly.

 2. Force exit alternative validator candidate

    Alternative validator candidate are passively withdrawn, they no longer participate in the election of alternative validators and validators, and are immediately revoked for pledges, withdrawing from the alternative validator candidate list.
-The Energon entrusted to this node is all invalidated and unlocked.
-The Energon entrusted to dismiss requires the user to apply for redemption by itself (too many principals, automatic return will greatly affect system performance).
+The LAT entrusted to this node is all invalidated and unlocked.
+The LAT entrusted to dismiss requires the user to apply for redemption by itself (too many principals, automatic return will greatly affect system performance).
 The node's remaining own pledge deposit will continue to be locked for 28 epochs and will automatically be returned to the node staking account.

    <img src="/docs/img/en/PlatON_economic_plan.assets/remove_from_candidate_validator_list.png" alt="remove_from_candidate_validator_list"/>

    - Nodes that are forced to withdraw do not participate in the allocation of Staking rewards for settlement blocks in this epoch.

-   - When the pledge is revoked, the pledged Energon that is not locked in the hesitation period does not need to continue to lock for 28 epochs and will be returned immediately.
+   - When the pledge is revoked, the pledged LAT that is not locked in the hesitation period does not need to continue to lock for 28 epochs and will be returned immediately.

-   - When the entrusted Energon is revoked, the entrusted Energon can be redeemed, and the entrusted Energon will be credited to the account immediately, but the principal needs to apply for redemption.
+   - When the entrusted LAT is revoked, the entrusted LAT can be redeemed, and the entrusted LAT will be credited to the account immediately, but the principal needs to apply for redemption.

-   - A node that is forcibly withdrawn can only use the node ID to re-pledge after the lock-up period ends and the node pledged Energon returns.
+   - A node that is forcibly withdrawn can only use the node ID to re-pledge after the lock-up period ends and the node pledged LAT returns.

-  - When a node that is forcibly withdrawn uses the node ID to re-pledge, the previously entrusted Energon that has expired but has not been redeemed will not be credited to the re-pledged verification node (alternative node candidate).
+  - When a node that is forcibly withdrawn uses the node ID to re-pledge, the previously entrusted LAT that has expired but has not been redeemed will not be credited to the re-pledged verification node (alternative node candidate).

    - When a forced withdrawal node participates in the voting of a proposal and the voting deadline of the proposal is greater than 28 settlement cycles, the unlocking block is postponed to the voting deadline block.